 When using all grinders, the following must be in place:

-- Full face shield (high impact rated) and glasses
+- Full face shield (high impact rated) mandatory, with glasses underneath recommended

 - Dead man switch

 - Adjustable guard

 Only piston operated powder-actuated tools (PATs) are permitted on Naylor Love sites.

 Any company introducing a hazardous substance to a site must provide an inventory which includes:

 - The substance’s name & UN number (where available)

 - The maximum amount likely to be on the work site

 - Any specific storage, segregation or handling requirements (PPE requirements etc.)

 A Safety Data Sheet shall be provided to Naylor Love by the subcontractor prior to being on site with the potentially hazardous material / product.
 These will be held in Naylor Love’s SDS file on site.